BC193/cse15l-lab-report/LabReport3.md

 via the Panama Canal and the Arctic Ocean, to plot a definitive Northwest Passage and hunt German U-boats on the way.
 ```

-> This looks for the line numbers where the word definitive is contained
+> This looks for the line numbers where the word definitive is contained.
+This onces again allows for more information and it can be chained with other methods to create more complex reading of files.